Yorko/mlcourse.ai/book/topic10/topic10_gradient_boosting.md

 Boosting was born out of [the question:](http://www.cis.upenn.edu/~mkearns/papers/boostnote.pdf) is it possible to get one strong model from a large amount of relatively weak and simple models?
 By saying "weak models", we do not mean simple basic models like decision trees but models with poor accuracy performance, where poor is a little bit better than random.

-A positive mathematical answer to this question was found (see ["The Strength of Weak Learnability"](http://rob.schapire.net/papers/strengthofweak.pdf) by Robert Shapire), but it took a few years to develop fully functioning algorithms based on this solution e.g. AdaBoost.
+A positive mathematical answer to this question was found (see ["The Strength of Weak Learnability"](http://rob.schapire.net/papers/strengthofweak.pdf) by Robert Schapire), but it took a few years to develop fully functioning algorithms based on this solution e.g. AdaBoost.
 These algorithms take a greedy approach: first, they build a linear combination of simple models (basic algorithms) by re-weighing the input data.
 Then, the model (usually a decision tree) is built on earlier incorrectly predicted objects, which are now given larger weights.

 <spoiler title="More about AdaBoost">
 Many machine learning courses study AdaBoost - the ancestor of GBM (Gradient Boosting Machine).
 However, since AdaBoost merged with GBM, it has become apparent that AdaBoost is just a particular variation of GBM.